Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 Walk through the picturesque grounds of the San Lorenzo Monastery as the sun sets in winter for an enchanting look at the past (and the mountains behind.)

 When you hear about pasta, cheese and butter, it doesn’t sound too good.
-In fact, it sounds like the kind of thing a student would knock up because there wasn’t anything else left in the kitchen and they were too bored or busy or broke to go to McDonalds.
+In fact, it sounds like the kind of thing a student would knock up because there wasn’t anything else left in the kitchen (and they were too bored or broke to go to head out for junk food.)

 In reality, the ingredients are 80% buckwheat flour and 20% wheat flour, cheese, garlic and butter.